NHSDigital/nhs-app-api/backendworker/NHSOnline.Backend.PfsApi/Resources/Markdown/IntroductoryMessage.md

+﻿## Download your NHS COVID Pass

+Download your NHS COVID Pass for travel abroad using one of the following options:

+- add to Apple Wallet or save to phone with Google Pay
+- download PDF copy
+- receive an offline copy by email

-﻿## Welcome to the NHS App
+## Welcome to the NHS App

 If you have full access to the NHS App, you can do things like:

+- get your NHS COVID Pass
 - order repeat prescriptions
 - manage appointments
 - view your GP health record
-- get your NHS COVID Pass for travel abroad

 If you're unable to access these features, you may need to prove who you are.
 [Read more about how to prove who you are](https://nhs.uk/nhs-app/nhs-app-help-and-support/getting-started-with-the-nhs-app/proving-who-you-are-to-get-full-access/?wt.mc_id=intro_v1_0621).